thosgood/this-weeks-finds/markdown/201-250/week202.md

 [math.CT/0212377](http://www.arXiv.org/abs/math.CT/0212377).

-A rig category is basically the most general sort of category in which we can \"add\" and \"multiply\" as we do in a ring - but without negatives, hence the missing letter \"n\".
-It turns out that whenever we have an object Z in a rig category and it\'s equipped with an isomorphism
+A rig category is basically the most general sort of category in which we can "add" and "multiply" as we do in a ring - but without negatives, hence the missing letter "n".
+It turns out that whenever we have an object Z in a rig category and it's equipped with an isomorphism

     Z = P(Z)

-where P is a polynomial with natural number coefficients, we can associate to it a \"cardinality\" \|Z\|, namely any complex solution of the equation
+where P is a polynomial with natural number coefficients, we can associate to it a "cardinality" |Z|, namely any complex solution of the equation

     |Z| = P(|Z|)

 Which solution should we use?
-Well, for simplicity let\'s consider the case where P has degree at least 2 and the relevant Galois group acts transitively on the solutions of this equation, so \"all roots are created equal\".
+Well, for simplicity let's consider the case where P has degree at least 2 and the relevant Galois group acts transitively on the solutions of this equation, so "all roots are created equal".
 Then we can pick *any* solution as the cardinality
-\|Z\|.
-Any polynomial equation with natural number coefficients satisfied by one solution will be satisfied by *all* solutions, so it won\'t matter which one we choose.
+|Z|.
+Any polynomial equation with natural number coefficients
+satisfied by one solution will be satisfied by *all* solutions, so it won't matter which one we choose.

-Now suppose the cardinality \|Z\| satisfies such an equation:
+Now suppose the cardinality |Z| satisfies such an equation:

     Q(|Z|) = R(|Z|)